kyma-project/community/sig-and-wg/sig-core/proposals/generating-changelog-with-pr-labels.md

 ## Pros

 - One place to define general changes in pull request: pull request title, which is usually prefilled with commit message, if there is just only one commit
-- Selecting type of change is a no-brainer: contributor expands the list of available PR labels and chooses right category from labels with `pr-` prefix.
+- Selecting type of change is a no-brainer: contributor expands the list of available PR labels and chooses right category.
 - We can filter unlabeled pull requests ([link](https://github.com/kyma-project/kyma/issues?q=is%3Aopen+is%3Apr+no%3Alabel)) and easily add labels to them to generate complete changelog.
 Also, it's easy to see the full list of PRs to check if they are named correctly (and adjust titles - we can do that even for closed pull requests)
 - It enforces user to make a single type of change in a pull request
 - There are many tools available for generating changelog from pull requests labels.